t404owo/t404owo-bot-discord/SELF-HOSTING.md

-Then create a `.env` file and put the code in it after that fill the token, genius lyrics token, ... in the variables(after "="), make sure you delete the examples (For guys who hosts it on PC:start the bot with `npm start` in the console(terminal, shell what ever you call) The bot is now set up finished
+Then create a `.env` file and put the code in it after that fill the token, genius lyrics token, ... in the variables(after "="), make sure you delete the examples (For guys who hosts it on PC:start the bot with `npm start` in the console(terminal, shell what ever you call) The bot is now set up finished!
+If you want to change the bot's status, use `<prefix>setstatus <stream/watch/play/listening> <twitch username if you use stream> <game, status>`